What is my address?

-The University takes precautions to help residents protect their individual possessions.
+The university takes precautions to help residents protect their individual possessions.
 However, situations do occur when belongings disappear or become damaged.
-As the University cannot accept liability for this type of loss, we strongly urge that you determine if you are covered by your parents' insurance or invest in adequate personal property insurance if necessary.
+As the University cannot accept liability for this type of loss, we strongly urge that you determine if you are covered by your parents' insurance or invest in adequate personal property insurance or renter's insurance if necessary.

 Is it possible to change my room and/or hall?

-Yes, if you wish to change your location for any reason, you may do so by contacting the Resident Director regarding the specific arrangements.
+Yes, if you wish to change your location for any reason, you may do so by contacting the resident director regarding the specific arrangements.
 Changes will be allowed contingent upon available space.
 Room changes may not begin prior to approximately 14 days after the start of the semester.
-Please note that while you may move as soon as your paperwork has been processed by the RD, your Internet/Network connection is not automatically activated in your new room.
-You will need to contact ResNet Support Office (608.342.1990) and notify them of which side of the room you want activated.
-As soon as confirmation of the move is received through proper channels, your network connection will be activated.
-Room changes made at the end of the Fall semester will be processed over Winter break.
+Please note that your Internet/Network connection is automatically activated in your new room.
+If you have questions regarding your internet/network connection as you move, please contact ITS Help Desk (608.342.1400).
+Room changes made at the end of the fall semester will be processed over winter break.

 Should I contact my roommate before arriving to campus?

 The Residence Hall Association has compiled a list of 11 questions that will help you get to know your new roommate better and to help break the ice.

 - What do you plan to bring to campus that wouldn't need to be duplicated? (futon, TV, DVD player, stereo, gaming system etc.)

 - What time do you like to go to sleep?